Skip to main contentSkip to navigationSkip to search

 Valuation Risk

-On 31 December 2024, 96 percent of Kinnevik’s portfolio was invested in private companies (up from 68 percent at end of 2023).
+On 31 December 2025, 97 percent of Kinnevik’s portfolio was invested in private companies (96 percent at the end of 2024).
 The assessed valuation of these investments can fluctuate meaningfully.
 Many of Kinnevik’s private companies are fast-growing and loss-making businesses where financial performance can be volatile, deviate meaningfully from expectations, and oscillate around longer-term trends.
 Furthermore, these investments are subject to developments in public growth equity markets, which have proved to be highly sensitive to macroeconomic conditions and fiscal policy.
-In the process of valuing its
+In the process of valuing its investments in private companies, Kinnevik follows best-in-class standards and takes numerous factors into consideration.
+How the valuations of Kinnevik’s investments in private companies are assessed is outlined in detail in Note 2 for the Group in this Annual Report.

-For Kinnevik’s investments in private companies that are valued based on the market approach applying multiples of revenue, gross profit, or operating profit – an increase in revenue multiples by 10 percent would have increased the aggregate assessed fair value as at 31 December 2024 by SEK 2.2bn (2.1).
-A decrease in revenue multiples by 10 percent would have decreased the aggregate assessed fair value by SEK 2.1bn (2.0).
+For Kinnevik’s investments in private companies that are valued based on the market approach applying multiples of revenue, gross profit, or operating profit – an increase in revenue multiples by 10 percent would have increased the aggregate assessed fair value as at 31 December 2025 by SEK 2.0bn (2.2).
+A decrease in revenue multiples by 10 percent would have decreased the aggregate assessed fair value by SEK 1.9bn (2.1).

 Liquidity and Financing Risk